eduNEXT/openedx-alexa-adaptor-template/README.md

 ### Translations

 This sample skill is initially available in English and Spanish.
-You can help by translating this component to other languages.
-Follow the steps below:

-#### Update Translations

-#### Create Translations

-1. Create a folder for the translations in `locale/`, eg:
-   `locale/fr_FR/LC_MESSAGES/`, and create your text.po file with all the translations.
-2. Run make compile_translations, this will generate the .mo file.
-3. Create a pull request with your changes!
+If you want update your translation, please follow the steps below:

 ## Reporting Security Issues